nick747/f_bit_calculator/README.md

-# Bits Adder
+# Bit Calculator

-Flutter App that gives the sum of two binary numbers.
-You can view the sum in binary form or decimal form
+Simple flutter apps that works as a convertitor binary <-> decimal, and as a sort of calculator between binary values